o-jasper/o-jasper.github.io/blog/_posts/2015-01-07-public_goods_and_business_models.md

 #### Publishing DAO as example
 The [Publishing DAO](https://o-jasper.github.io/blog/ethereum/2014/11/21/publishing_dao.html)
 would presumably it would use (1), (3), (5) Its constituancies would be some (unclear as of yet)weighing of the donors, creators and advertisers.
+Note that something like this might simply use copyright.
+I think for non-software, that is fine.

 The PubDAO is the context in which i thought of (8).
 Tax funding is often directed in a bureaucratic way.
 By contrast, an hypothetically working publishing DAO,